dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 When the dashboard is launched from Visual Studio or Visual Studio Code (with the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)), the browser is automatically logged in, and the dashboard opens directly.
 This is the typical developer <kbd>F5</kbd> experience, and the authentication login flow is automated by the .NET Aspire tooling.

 However, if you start the app host from the command line, you're presented with the login page.
-The console window displays a URL that you can click on to open the dashboard in your browser.
+The console window displays a URL that you can select on to open the dashboard in your browser.

 :::image type="content" source="media/explore/dotnet-run-login-url.png" lightbox="media/explore/dotnet-run-login-url.png" alt-text=".NET CLI run command output, showing the login URL with token query string.":::

 The URL contains a token query string (with the token value mapped to the `t` name part) that's used to _log in_ to the dashboard.
-If your console supports it, you can hold the <kbd>Ctrl</kbd> key and then click the link to open the dashboard in your browser.
+If your console supports it, you can hold the <kbd>Ctrl</kbd> key and then select the link to open the dashboard in your browser.
 This method is easier than copying the token from the console and pasting it into the login page.
 If you end up on the dashboard login page without either of the previously described methods, you can always return to the console to copy the token.

 :::image type="content" source="media/explore/aspire-login.png" lightbox="media/explore/aspire-login.png" alt-text=".NET Aspire dashboard login page.":::